Can't Pay Wages and Salaries

 - All transactions which favour’s one creditor above others or in some way disadvantages creditors will be reversed.

-- Any previous director decision, which the Liquidator believes were underhand, will be reviewed and if transferred at undervalue, will be overturned via the Court.
+- Any previous director decision, therefore, which the Liquidator believes were underhand, will then be reviewed and if transferred at undervalue, will be overturned via the Court.

-- Once a Winding-Up Petition is active, no assets may be sold or transferred by directors.
+- Once a Winding-Up Petition is active, then, no assets may be sold or transferred by directors.

-- IMPORTANT ensure independent RICS surveyor values the assets and if possible, conduct the sale.
+- IMPORTANT ensure independent RICS surveyor values the assets and if possible then conduct the sale.